Committee for a Responsible Federal Budget: 2000s and 2010s

+The McCrery-Pomeroy SSDI Solutions Initiative was launched in 2014 to identify "practical policy changes to improve the Social Security Disability Insurance (SSDI) program and other policies for people with disabilities."
+It was co-chaired by former Congressmen Earl Pomeroy (D-ND) and Jim McCrery (R-LA), both former chairmen of the House Ways & Means Social Security Subcommittee.
+The initiative published a book, SSDI Solutions: Ideas to Strengthen the Social Security Disability Insurance Program, in 2016 based on papers commissioned from various policy experts.
+It published several more commissioned papers in 2018 and 2019.

+2020s

+In 2020, FixUS was launched as an initiative of the Fix the Debt Campaign.
+According to its website: "FixUS is a group of Americans united in shared concern over the divided state of our country.
+We believe that healing these divisions is our highest national priority, and essential to preparing our nation to face the defining challenges of the 21st century."
+FixUS conducted a national Roadshow and Listening Tour to discuss the national debt as well as partisan divisions, and produced a report on its findings.

+U.S. representative Jared Golden (D-ME 2nd) worked with the CRFB and the Tax Foundation on a compromise plan with balanced spending cuts and tax increases as the nation's debt neared its statutory ceiling in mid-2023.
+Golden's eight-page proposal did not attract any support from other House members publicly.

 Leadership

-The committee's first president was Carol Cox Wait, who served until 2003 and remained on CRFB's board of directors.
-Wait was succeeded by Maya MacGuineas, who also served as Director of the Fiscal Policy Program at the New America Foundation.
+The committee's first president was Carol Cox Wait, who served until 2003 and remains on CRFB's board of directors.
+Cox Wait was succeeded by Maya MacGuineas, who also served as director of the Fiscal Policy Program at the New America Foundation.
 In July 2015, CRFB announced Mitch Daniels, Leon Panetta and Timothy Penny as the new co-chairs of its board.
 CRFB's board of directors was previously co-chaired by William Frenzel (R-MN), Timothy Penny (I-MN), and Charles Stenholm (D-TX), all former Congressional representatives.

-The organization's activities are overseen by a 40-member board of directors composed of experts and prominent figures in federal budget, tax and fiscal policy.

-A large part of the board is composed of former directors of major budget-related government offices including the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), the House and Senate Budget Committees, and the Federal Reserve Board of Governors.
+The organization's activities are overseen by a 40-member board of directors.
+A large part of the board is composed of former directors of budget-related government offices including the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), the House and Senate Budget Committees, and the Federal Reserve Board of Governors.
 The group also includes numerous former Congressmen, former U.S. Comptrollers General, university and think tank experts on fiscal policy, and prominent members of the business and legal community.